VegaDeftwing/OpGuidesHugoSrc/content/Design/analog.md

 ## What makes it 'analog'

 For OpGuides I'm going to refer to any non-digital art as analog.
-Traditionally, this art {{< vale >}}is called{{< /vale >}} traditional.
+Traditionally, this art is called traditional.
 I don't like this term as it implies that there's a right 'traditional' way to do things, and that's a load of shit.
 Whenever I say analog, don't think about it too much.
 I just mean not using software and a computer, or, if using a computer, it's not necessary for the majority of the effort that's used to make the end product.
 For example, 3D printing a model to then paint it.

 ## Pen/Pencil and Paper